mostlycached/schema/docs/_posts/2025-12-06-venn-vision.md

 ---

 Each track begins with music—blues rock for Serres (gritty, embodied), psychedelic soul for Alexander (fractal, expansive), slowcore for Didi-Huberman (contemplative, suspended)—then a voice speaks to you. *You grip the page.
 You trace the pattern.
-You walk into the light.* The text becomes instruction; the instruction becomes sensation.
+You walk into the light.*

-The "Venn" refers to overlapping frameworks.
-Phenomenology (how experience is lived).
-Structure (how fields and positions organize).
-Systems (how communication closes on itself).
-Each track occupies a different intersection.
-What happens when you read Serres through a methodological lens?
-When you experience Alexander as poem?
-When you anticipate Didi-Huberman instead of remembering?
+The "Venn" refers to overlapping frameworks: phenomenology, structure, systems.
+But the point isn't the frameworks—it's what happens when you start seeing through multiple lenses.
+You read one philosopher through another's method, and suddenly both are strange.
+That strangeness is productive.
+It makes you lean in.
+And leaning in, you find passages you skimmed before now open into rooms.

-The intent is not interpretation but inhabitation.
-After listening, something shifts.
-The next time you read—really read, absorbed—you'll recognize the room.
-You'll know which variation you're in.
+Reading becomes climbing.
+The page becomes a surface with holds.
+Each book leads to another, and another, and the world fills with texts you never noticed—graffiti, receipts, the posture of the person across from you.
+Everything readable, once you've practiced variation.

 **Tracks**: Serres Climbing · Serres Applied · Serres Method · Reading Fractal · Writing as Alexander · Poem as Event · Walk through Color · Seeing Light as Light · Didi Huberman Descent · Dirty Triad